Chinese tycoon in talks to buy UK retailer House of Fraser - source

-LONDON Chinese business tycoon Yuan Yafei is in talks with British department store group House of Fraser regarding a bid that values the company at more than 450 million pounds, according to a source familiar with the situation.
+LONDON, March 30 Chinese business tycoon Yuan Yafei is in talks with British department store group House of Fraser regarding a bid that values the company at more than 450 million pounds ($749 million), according to a source familiar with the situation.

 The proposed takeover, first reported by British newspaper The Sunday Times, was tabled by Sanpower, the Nanjing-based conglomerate founded by Yuan.